#sundaysetup: no-bake energy bites

 - 2 cups old fashioned oats

 - ⅔ cup honey

 - 1 cup natural peanut butter or nut butter of choice

 - ⅓ cup organic ground flax seeds

 - 3 heaping scoops unflavored 100% pure whey protein isolate

 - ⅛ cup water

 - Combine all ingredients in a stand mixer bowl.
-With paddle attachment, and the mixer on a low setting, mix until everything is just combined.
+With the paddle attachment and the mixer on a low setting, mix until everything is just combined.
 If mixture seems too dry, add another splash of water.

 - Remove bowl from mixer and roll into 1-inch balls.

-- Store in an airtight container, in refrigerator.
+- Store in an airtight container, in the refrigerator.